All The Rage: Paying To Break Things When You're Stressed

 Advertisement

 Rage or anger rooms didn’t exist until about 20 years ago, when Wolf says they popped up in parts of Asia.
-The Anger Room in Dallas, TX, was an early adopter in the United States; it opened in 2011 and closed within the last year.
-These days, it seems there’s at least one of these demolition sites in every major city, and they’ve started opening in the suburbs too, with names such as “Smash Therapy,” located in upstate New York, and The Break Room in Toronto.
+The Anger Room in Dallas, TX, was an early adopter here in the United States; it opened in 2011 and closed within the last year.
+These days, it seems there’s at least one of these demolition sites in every major city, and they’ve started opening in the suburbs too, with names such as “Smash Therapy,” located in upstate New York.

 So, what about these smashing centers are actually self-care?
 Are they a form of therapy?
 Can they help you relieve tension?